jpquast/ggplate/README.md

 argument.
 The column name of the column containing the values is provided to the `value` argument.

-*Note: For an Rmarkdown file set the chunk options to `dpi=300` for an optimal result.*
+*Note: For an R markdown file set the chunk options to `dpi=300` for an optimal result.*

 ``` r